TfL's Streetspace for London programme

 TfL is working with London's boroughs to identify places where temporary changes are needed to support social distancing or that would benefit from cycling and walking improvements.

-To help residents / visitors across London walk and cycle wherever possible, TfL is concentrating on three key areas:
+In order to help residents / visitors across London walk and cycle wherever possible, TfL is concentrating on three key areas:

 - Quickly building a strategic cycling network, using temporary materials and including new routes, to help reduce crowding on the Tube and trains and on busy bus routes